Les Rendez-vous M28 à l’Hôtel d’Aurès

 A big thank you to everyone who shared their imaginations with us and helped us write new stories!

-Download the application form in FR
+Download the FR version of the application form

-Download the application form in EN
+→ Download the EN version of the application form

 Submission of the M28 bid to the Ministry of Culture